Gautier242/YOLO-1/README.md

 # YOLOb

-Application of YOLO for tumor identification
+Application of YOLO for solar panels identification